revolut-mobile/revolut-payments-android/README.md

 **NOTE**

 Since the SDK provides a method for polling the state of the order from BE, you need to make sure that the internet permission is added for your app.
-If it doesn't, please add the following line to the manifest:
+If it isn't, please add the following line to the manifest:
 ```
 <uses-permission android:name="android.permission.INTERNET" />
 ```

+### 3. Get your merchant API key
+Go to your Revolut app to generate the [Merchant API key](https://business.revolut.com/settings/merchant-api).
+You need it as part of the authorisation header for each Merchant API request.

+**NOTE**

+Use this key only for the production environment.
+For the [Revolut Business Sandbox environment](https://sandbox-business.revolut.com/), use the [sandbox API key](https://sandbox-business.revolut.com/settings/merchant-api).
+For more information, see [Test in the Sandbox environment](https://developer.revolut.com/docs/accept-payments/tutorials/test-in-the-sandbox-environment/configuration)
 ### 4. Create an order
 When a user decides to make a purchase on your e-commerce website, on the server side, you create an order by sending a `POST` request to `https://merchant.revolut.com/api/1.0/orders`.
 You must include the authorization header in the request, which is in the following format: